rolandyuwy/tp/docs/UserGuide.md

 ### [Searching for a food item](https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html#features) : `find`

 Searches for food items in the inventory with descriptions matching any of the given keywords.
-This lets you find a specific food item, or a group of food items easily.
+You can easily find a specific food item, or a group of food items.

 Format: `find [d/DESCRIPTION [MORE_DESCRIPTIONS]...] [p/PRIORITY] [e/EXPIRY DATE] [t/TAG]...`